Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevOps & System & Tech.md

 - [Apache ActiveMQ](https://activemq.apache.org/) : An open-source Java-based message queue that can be accessed by clients written in Javascript, C, C++, Python and .NET.
 - [Amazon Simple Queue System (SQS)](https://aws.amazon.com/sqs): A fully managed message queue built for distributed and serverless platforms
 - [Microsoft Azure Service Bus](https://azure.microsoft.com/en-us/products/service-bus): A reliable, fully managed Cloud service for delivering messages via queues or topics.
+- [Celery](https://docs.celeryq.dev/en/stable/): a simple, flexible, and reliable distributed system to process vast amounts of messages, while providing operations with the tools required to maintain such a system.

 ## SSL + DNS Utilities